What is the BEST handgun round?!?

 However, there’s always something to be said for having really big bullets ready to deal with really big problems.

 Velocity & Penetration

 Also, for you suppressor enthusiasts out there, the .45 ACP is an inherently subsonic bullet.

 It fires slow and heavy bullets at a lower muzzle velocity than the 9mm and can be suppressed to near-whisper levels.

 One of the main reasons why military personnel and many LEOs made the switch to 9mm handguns was because of the deeper bullet penetration.

 Unlike in a home defense situation, the ability to shoot through a wall, automobile, or various other objects in a combat scenario can be the difference between life and death.

-According to a report released in 2014, the 9mm was preferred in the field because of the following:
+According to a report released in 2014 by the FBI, the 9mm was preferred in the field because of the following: